-C) Malignant mass
+C) For malignant mass

-Out of 32 patients 18 cases were positive by both of CT and histopathology; these 18 cases were true positive.
-No patient was positive by CT but was negative in histopathology; it was false positive.
-One (1) case was negative by CT but was positive histopathologically i.e.that was false negative.
+Out of 32 patients 18 cases were positive by both of CT and histopathology; these 18 cases were true positive. no patient was positive by CT but was negative in histopathology; it was false positive.
+1 cases were negative by CT but were positive histopathologically; they were false negative.
 Remaining 13 patients were negative by both of CT and histopathology; they were true negative.
-The results of CT were correlated with histopathology are given in the following Table-IV.
+The results of CT were correlated with histopathology are given in the following Table-IX.